HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 An important aspect to explore in the context of the adoption of security features, is the diversity.
 For instance, as Cloudflare is the largest CDN provider, powering millions of websites (see the [CDN chapter](./cdn)).
 Any feature that Cloudflare enables by default will result in a large overall adoption rate.
 In fact, 98.17% of the sites that employ the `Expect-CT` feature are powered by Cloudflare, indicating a fairly limited distribution in the adoption of this mechanism.
-However, overall, we find that this phenomenon of a single actor like a Drupal or Cloudflare being a  top technological driver (CDN, CMS, Paas, ...) of a security feature’s adoption is an outlier and appears less common over time.
+However, overall, we find that this phenomenon of a single actor like a Drupal or Cloudflare being a  top technological driver (CDN, CMS, PaaS, ...) of a security feature's adoption is an outlier and appears less common over time.
 This means that an increasingly diverse set of websites is adopting security mechanisms, and that more and more web developers are becoming aware of their benefits.
 For example, last year 44.31% of the sites that set a Content Security Policy were powered by Shopify, whereas this year, Shopify alone is only responsible for 32.92% of all sites that enable CSP.
 Combined with the generally growing adoption rate, this is great news!

 ### Factor: website popularity